Growing mushrooms is surprisingly easy once you get the basics right.

 1 straw bale.

-You will first need to rot your compost down before you can plant the
+You will now need to rot your compost down before you can plant the

 mushroom spore.
 And to do that you need to leave your mixed manure and